 Step 2: Crossover itself and around the post again.

-Step 3: Slip working end under last wrap.
+Step 3: Slip the working end under the last wrap.

 Step 4: Pull tight.

 So what exactly are we looking for in rope?
 As a part of an emergency kit, we must make this choice carefully.
 Everything in our kit must strike a balance between weight, size, usefulness, and cost.
 While 300 feet of professional climbing rope would be great to have, it just isn’t feasible for most people.

 There are many options in the rope world so let’s do a small primer on what is what: